Lemmas: Generation, Selection, Application: Proving LCL073-1

 \texttt{LCL073-1} was proven by Meredith in the early 1950s with substitution and detachment \cite{meredith:single:1953} but it remains outstandingly hard for ATP, where it came to attention in 1992 \cite{mccune:wos:cd:1992}; TPTP reports rating 1.0 and status \name{Unknown} since 1997.
 Only Wos proved it in the year 2000 with several invocations of \OTTER~\cite{wos:meredith}, transferring output and insight between runs.
 The problem has a single axiom,

 and the goal $\P(\i(\i(\fa,\fb),\i(\i(\fb,\fc),\i(\fa,\fc))))$, known as \Syll \cite{ulrich:legacy:2001}.
-The wider context is showing that a single axiom entails the elements of a known axiomatization of a propositional logic. \texttt{LCL038-1}, discussed in \cite{cwwb:article}, shows \Syll from another single axiom.
-Experiments with \SGCD in our workflow led to a proof of \texttt{LCL073-1} (Fig.~\ref{fig-proof-lcl073-1}, also Appendix~\ref{app:proof:lcl073-1}) surprisingly quickly.
+The wider context is showing that a single axiom entails the elements of a known axiomatization of a propositional logic.
+Experiments with \SGCD in our workflow led to a proof of \texttt{LCL073-1} (Fig.~\ref{fig-proof-lcl073-1}, also \appref{app:proof:lcl073-1}) surprisingly quickly.
 Its compacted size is 46, between that of Meredith (40, reconstructed with CD in \cite{wos:meredith}) and that of Wos (74).
 Our workflow is much simpler than Wos', basically the same as our other experiments but restricted to one phase of lemma generation and incorporation, with only heuristic lemma selection, no learning.
-Nevertheless success is fragile with respect to configuration, where the reasons for failure or success are not obvious.\footnote{The proof was discovered quite recently, on 23\textsuperscript{rd} February 2023.}
+Nevertheless, success is fragile with respect to configuration, where reasons for failure or success are not obvious.